jmsgrogan/PyChaste.web/documentation/installation.md

 ### Docker

 A Docker image is also available.
-This image will launch a Jupyter notebook at [htpp://localhost::8888](htpp://localhost::8888) in a web browser, which can be used to try out the package.
+This image will launch a Jupyter notebook at [http://localhost::8888](http://localhost::8888) in a web browser, which can be used to try out the package.
 If you already have docker installed do:

     docker pull jmsgrogan/pychaste
-    docker run -it -p 8888:8888 pychaste
+    docker run -it -p 8888:8888 jmsgrogan/pychaste

 and go to the above link in your browser.
+Alternatively do:

+    docker pull jmsgrogan/pychaste
+    docker run -it jmsgrogan/pychaste /bin/bash

+to get access to the shell and launch Python yourself.

 To install Docker follow the [instructions here](https://docs.docker.com/).